Remote Notary Law

 How do you identify a signer for remote notarizations?

 How to perform this step will depend on your specific state laws and the technology platform you are using.
-Proper verification includes either checking a valid government issued picture ID such as a driver’s license or passport, identification through being personally known to the Notary, or being identified by a credible witness.
+Proper verification includes either checking a valid government-issued picture ID such as a driver’s license or passport, identification through being personally known to the Notary, or being identified by a credible witness.

-Recording remote notarizations, is it required?
+Recording remote notarizations, is required?

 New York notaries who conduct RONs will need to keep a recording of the recorded session for 10 years.
 The recording must include the appearance of the principal, confirmation of the identity of the principal or any witnesses that appeared before the notary, and a general description or identity of the documents that were signed.
 The notary must ensure that the backup recording of the notarization is available and secured.